Firewalls in All the Wrong Places

 One day at the pool, I noticed someone practicing the basics in the shallow end.
 I stepped out of my lane, walked over, and asked, “I see you’re new to swimming.
 Can I be of service in any way?”

 We chatted, she agreed, and I got in beside her to teach a few techniques I knew well.
-Seeing her about a week later, she was smiling and so grateful.
+When I saw her about a week later, she was smiling and so grateful.
 “I mentioned what we worked on to my instructor, and he thought it was great,” she said.
-Hearing that did me well.
+Hearing that made me feel good.

 Then she asked, “Are you going to be here on Friday?”
 She wanted to know when I’d be back for some reason.